Germany 2008 "For the Youth - Dinosaurs"

 Acknowledgements:

-• Many thanks to the fellow collector Mr. Rudolf Hofer from Switzerland, for sharing his photos from the stamps presentation in the Natural History Senckenberg in Frankfurt am Main.
+• Many thanks to the fellow collector Mr. Rudolf Hofer from Switzerland, for sharing his photos from the first day presentation at the Natural History Senckenberg in Frankfurt am Main.

 <prev back to index next>